Building Systems to Support More Powerful Real-Time Health Monitoring

 UMD Hosts Microbiome Research Symposium

-The daylong event joined researchers from the federal government, academia and private industry, all focused on exploring the interactions between complex microbial communities.
+The daylong event joined researchers from government, academia and private industry, all focused on exploring the interactions between complex microbial communities.